What is Gentle Somatic Yoga®?

 What is Sensory Motor Amnesia?

 Sensory Motor Amnesia is the root cause of most chronic musclar pain.
 It is when the brain has lost the ability to relax tight, contracted muscles that are in effect functioning on “cruise control”.

 How to reverse Sensory Motor Amnesia?

 Through practices like Gentle Somatic Yoga, you can retrain the brain to notice (sensory) how you move – or don’t move.
 Through self-awareness you are able to feel and connect with chronically tight or frozen muscles and teach them how to relax (motor).

-Gentle Somatic Yoga was created to allow you to access the sensory motor systems by practicing therapeutic corrective exercises called Somatic Movement Flows.
+Gentle Somatic Yoga was created with therapeutic yoga & somatic movements to allow you to access the sensory motor systems by practicing therapeutic corrective exercises called Somatic Movement Flows.
 Using these slow and mindful exercises, you will learn how to regain conscious control over your movement while erasing pain and stiffness.

 With regular Gentle Somatic Yoga practice the positive effects are cumulative and you will notice that over time, you will become stronger, more flexible, and capable of maintaining feelings of peace and wellbeing.